-- An image of a glucometer with the results 165 appears, with the text: "Verbalize the meaning of this result in terms of Mr. Fernandez's diabetes disease process."

-- At this point, students receive a message that they have completed the learning objectives and may exit the scenario.
-The facilitator can request that they communicate their findings with the provider before exiting.
-They may also provide patient education using the handout provided under the Patient Education tab.

-- Technician Prompts

-- Patient brought his medications in, but does not understand what they are for, or how to take them as prescribed.
-There is somewhat of a language barrier since his primary language spoken is Spanish.
-He can speak English, but does not understand medical "lingo."

-- Initial patient responses can include:

-- "They told me I have a failing heart...
-But I don't know what that means."

-- "When I feel short of breath, I take all of the medicine in this bag.
-On days I feel well, I don't take anything."

-- If students ask about the patient's current weight, you may simulate measuring weight then state result is "200 pounds."
-Ask them to convert this to kg.

-- If students ask the following questions, provide these responses:

-- Do you feel short of breath today?

-- Answer: "A little."

-- Do you have a cough?

-- Answer: "Yes, sometimes."

-- Is your cough productive?

-- "I don't understand what 'productive' means.

-- Do you bring up anything when you cough?

-- "Yes, sometimes."

-- What does it look like?
+- "What is wrong with my heart?" - "Will that machine shock me like those shows on TV?" - "They told me my heart is failing...
+But I don't know what that means." - When students are performing the medication reconciliation, say things like: - "When I feel short of breath, I take all of the medicine in this bag.
+On days I feel well, I don't take anything to save money." - "I don't know what that medication is for.
+I just take what the doctors tell me." - "That white one makes me have to go to the bathroom all the time, so on work days I can't take it.
+I can't 'hold it' until my break time!" - If students ask about the patient's current weight, you may simulate measuring weight and/or state result is "200 pounds."
+Ask them to convert this to kg. - If students ask the following questions while obtaining a patient history, provide these responses: - Do you feel short of breath today? - Answer: "A little." - Do you have a cough? - Answer: "Yes, sometimes." - Is your cough productive? - "I don't understand what 'productive' means. - Do you bring up anything when you cough? - "Yes, sometimes." - What does it look like? - "White and... what word do you use... frothy." - Do you take any other medications? - "When I have pain and it won't go away with this medication, my wife gives me one of her pain pills."

-- o "White and... what word do you use... frothy." - Do you take any other medications? - "When I have pain and it won't go away with this medication, my wife gives me one of her pain pills." - Do you know what medication your wife gives you? - "No. It is "poquito" and white. - Do you smoke? - o "Yes." - Does anyone in your household smoke? - "Yes, my wife does." - How much alcohol do you drink? - "A couple every day when I get home from work." - Do you watch how much cholesterol, fat and salt you eat? - "I'm not sure, I just eat what my wife gives me." - What kind of food do you generally eat every day? - "Coffee and eggs, tortillas, burritos and refried beans." - Possible Facilitator Questions - What are general topics to address when providing care for a patient with heart failure? - How will you modify your approach for someone who does not speak English as their primary language? - What coaching is important to provide patients for with heart failure for self-management of their condition at home? - What is the normal range of a capillary blood glucose?
-What do these results indicate? - How will you modify your approach for explaining a medical procedure for someone who does not speak English as their primary language? - What information is gained by performing a urinalysis?
+- Do you know what medication your wife gives you? - "No. It is "poquito" and white. - Do you smoke? - "Yes." - Does anyone in your household smoke? - "Yes, my wife does." - How much alcohol do you drink? - "A couple every day when I get home from work." - Do you watch how much cholesterol, fat and salt you eat? - "I'm not sure, I just eat what my wife gives me." - What kind of food do you generally eat every day? - "Coffee and eggs, tortillas, burritos and refried beans." - Possible Facilitator Questions - For each procedure, as it is completed, ask questions like: - Why is the first drop of blood wiped away? - Why is it important to obtain a mid-stream sample? - What information is gained by performing a urinalysis? - Why is it important that the ECG leads placed in the correct locations? - What information does the ECG tell the provider? - When entering medications: What is the mechanism of action of this medication?
+(Facilitator note: links are provided for each medication in the medication reconciliation record to view medication information.) - What are general topics to address when providing care for a patient with heart failure? - How will you modify your approach for someone who does not speak English as their primary language?

+- What coaching is important to provide patients for with heart failure for self-management of their condition at home? - Scenario Ends when the student has completed all of the assigned tasks, expected behaviors and communicated their findings with the provider.